 COVID-19 Protocols & Updates

 The University community is committed to doing its part to protect public health while still maintaining activities that are essential to its mission of education and community impact.
+At this time, we ask all non-vaccinated visitors, vendors, and students to wear masks indoors.

 If you have a question or concern, please contact our COUGARCARE team at email@example.com.
 Email is the strongly preferred method of contact for the quickest response as our team members are in multiple locations.
 For anyone without email, please call 570-674-8000 to leave a clear, detailed message and you will get a response.
 You can also use the inquiry form at the bottom of this page for non-urgent questions.